Morley Memorial Parent Survey 2017: results

 As well as providing numbers, the survey gives parents an opportunity to write comments on the questions asked, and on any other issues they want to raise.
 We received hundreds and hundreds of comments, which the Governors and the school leadership have reviewed in detail.
 Again, these were overwhelmingly positive, but there was also lots of good and challenging feedback for us to work on.

-Of course, the parent survey is just one of the ways that we gather feedback on what’s happening at Morley.
+The parent survey is just one of the ways that we gather feedback on what’s happening at Morley.
 The school leadership and Governing Body work hard to make sure that we regularly gather feedback formally and informally from parents, pupils, and staff.
 If you have any questions or ideas, please don’t hesitate to get in touch.

 Nicky Odgers, Chair of Governors